diogoscf/github-lines/README.md

 # GitHub Lines

 GitHub Lines is a minimal and non-intrusive Discord bot that displays one or more lines when mentioned in a GitHub (or GitLab) link.
-It also supports syntax higlighting!
+It also supports syntax highlighting!

 Example: